behnamasadi/software_engineering/Refactoring/README.md

 ### Long Parameter List
-More than three or four parameters for a method.
+More than three or four parameters for a method should be avoided.

 ### Data Clumps